wxMaxima-developers/wxmaxima/README.md

     make wxMaxima.win

 which builds the directory structure necessary for running wxMaxima.
+Alternatively

+    make wxMaxima.win.zip

+will build the whole application as a zip archive whose contents is a self-contained wxMaxima installation that can be placed in the folder maxima was installed in.

 The `--enable-chm` and the `--with-hhc` are only necessary to allow the builder to convert the wxMaxima offline manual to a format the